Rainy Lake Area Programs and Tours

 Tour Boat Reservations

 All Voyageur and Borealis tour boat reservations are now handled by Recreation.gov.
-Reservations can now be made up to 3 months in advance either online or by telephone.
+Reservations can now be made, starting April 15 annually, in advance either online or by telephone.
 Please see the tour boat reservation page for more information about this system.

 Low Water Levels